edmundsj/hardsync/README.md

 - [DONE] Add "Channel" class to allow users to override baud rate, serial number

 ## Future (non-MVP)
+- Add example with how to override baud rate and device serial number
 - Add tests to verify that the command-line tool works as expected
     - generated files are in the right place with the right names
 - Verify that generated client-side code is valid code